NYC To Send New Ballots To Nearly 100,000 Voters After Printing Error

 "I'm not missing this vote," he said.

-Joan Arkin, 65, a voter who cast her first vote for Mayor Abe Beame in 1973, said if it weren't for a hyperlocal neighborhood message board, she would have never known to look at the problem with her ballot.
+Joan Arkin, 65, who cast her first vote for Mayor Abe Beame in 1973, said if it weren't for a hyperlocal neighborhood message board, she would have never known to look at the problem with her ballot.
 When she learned about the board's proposed solution, she was still concerned because she worried this mistake had already eroded people's confidence in absentee ballot voting.

-"Somebody should have been double checking this," Arkin said.
+"Somebody should have been double-checking this," Arkin said.
 "Triple-checking."